| Despite your best efforts to bring

 accept the proceeds of the sale to satisfy a defaulted mortgage even

+if the sale results in less than the mortgage balance.
 In order to be eligible for this option you must be experiencing

 financial hardship as a result of involuntary reduction in income